ChickTechRDU/rpi-wordpress-screen/README.md

 We all work at a company named Red Hat.
 Red Hat is an open source software company.
 This means the software we develop is free for anybody to use and improve.
 We believe that when people work together, instead of in competition with against one another, great things happen.

 Red Hats core product is a version of Linux.
 Linux is an Operating System similar to macOS or Windows but is primarily used by servers and not laptops and home pcs.
-Most of the websites you visit are powered by Linux, Android phones are powered by Linux, nearly all super computers are powered by Linux -- our presense is everywhere, even if you haven't heard of us before today.
+Most of the websites you visit are powered by Linux, Android phones are powered by Linux, nearly all super computers are powered by Linux -- our presence is everywhere, even if you haven't heard of us before today.
 Red Hat also offers OpenShift which is an orchestration and management layer on top of Docker like containers and OpenStack which is an alternative to Amazon AWS could as well as tons of other things.

 Red Hat is a GREAT company to work for.
-It is full of passonate and diverse people with all kinds of skillsets.
+It is full of passionate and diverse people with all kinds of skillsets.
 Everybody is always willing to pitch in and help in anyway they can despite any formal job duties like those listed above.
-The work environment is casual (no fancy clothes, heiarchy means nothing) and fun.
+The work environment is casual (no fancy clothes, heirarchy means nothing) and fun.
 There are meetup style groups and events happening on a regular basis.

 ## Objective
 Have you ever been to a concert or a sporting event where they put tweets on the jumbotron(big screen)?